All Articles

 • A clean, well-maintained grill is a safe grill that can provide delicious meals for years to come.
 Routine cleaning prevents the buildup of grease and other residue which, if left to accumulate, can prevent the grill from circulating heat and reaching its proper temperature.
 Iconic home and décor guru Martha Stewart recommends cleaning your grill one to two times a month and provides tips for cleaning a grill optimally.2

 • Establish a three-foot safety zone around your grill to make sure children and pets can’t get too close.
-The National Fire Protection Association (NFPA) offers free resources including a Kid-Free Zone Marker3 that you can print and post as a helpful safety reminder.
+The National Fire Protection Association (NFPA) offers free resources, including a Kid-Free Zone Marker3 that you can print and post as a helpful safety reminder.

 Charcoal grills